 We begin to feel uncomfortable when we do not get enough of our familiar things.
-We get used and feel the need of these things, just like in drug addiction.
-According to the latest research, an emotional expression like love can be attributed to drugs.
+We get used and feel the need for these things, just like in drug addiction.
+According to the latest research, and emotional expression like love can be attributed to drugs.

 The gray matter in this case is an emotional response associated with reward and motivation.
-In other words we can say that when we are in love, our brain gets such motivation that we begin to create, work hard and do absolutely unexpected things.
+In other words, we can say that when we are in love, our brain gets such motivation that we begin to create, work hard, and do absolutely unexpected things.

 According to Lucy Brown, a scientist of the Albert Einstein College of Medicine, “an in-love person can be completely happy, but often this feeling is accompanied by anxiety”.
 She also claims that adequate stimulation of this part of the brain prompts us to have sex.

 According to Arthur Aron, “love and passion, as well as drugs, activate the same area of the brain.”
-Such statement was made by the psychologist on the basis of an experiment that included magnetic resonance imaging of the brain of ten women and seven men who claimed to be in a state of love.
+Such a statement was made by the psychologist on the basis of an experiment that included magnetic resonance imaging of the brain of ten women and seven men who claimed to be in a state of love.

 An interesting fact is that the brain of the participants responded similarly to the photos of their beloved ones and to face-to-face meetings with them, causing a large burst of activity in the brain region responsible for pleasure.

 The affection of two people who stay together for a long time allows them to bear and raise children.
-Moreover, a feeling of affection and a decrease of passion occurs at a moment when a fear losing one’s loved one disappears.
+Moreover, a feeling of affection and a decrease of passion occurs at a moment when fear of losing one’s loved one disappears.